 NOTE 2 – TDD may be introduced in unpaired bands and also under certain conditions in the uplink bands of paired frequency arrangements and/or in the centre gap between paired bands.

 NOTE 3 – If selectable/variable duplex technology is implemented within terminals as the most efficient way to manage different frequency arrangements, the fact that neighbouring administrations could select B5 will have no impact on the complexity of the terminal.
 Further studies are necessary.

+NOTE 4 – The bands 1 980-2 010 MHz and 2 170-2 200 MHz in the frequency arrangement B6 are intended to be used in combination with the frequency arrangements B1 or B4 which provides even further optimization of the use of spectrum for paired IMT operation (see Note 1).

 FIGURE 4 (See notes to Table 4)